Introduction

 Wait for a Reasonable Period: It’s advisable to allow at least one week after submission before reaching out.

-This timeframe gives the hiring team adequate time to review applications, which is particularly relevant as 72% of employers plan to enhance candidate experience in the coming year.
+This timeframe gives the hiring team adequate time to review applications, which is particularly relevant as 72% of employers plan to enhance in the coming year.

 -